Turkey Sailing Holidays

 For a deeper look at the region, explore our Turkey sailing insights — including where to sail, what to expect on the Turquoise Coast, and how culture and cuisine shape the journey.

-Ancient Shores: Bodrum & Carian Coast
+Ancient Shores: Bodrum & the Carian Coast

 From Bodrum’s lively harbour and medieval castle to the ruins of Knidos and quiet pine-fringed bays, this itinerary blends history, natural beauty, and authentic Carian spirit.

-Secluded Bays: Marmaris & Carian Coast
+Secluded Bays: Marmaris & the Carian Coast

 Sail from Marmaris into a coastline of pine-covered coves and fishing villages.
 From Serçe Limanı’s fjord-like bay to Selimiye’s chic calm, this itinerary offers history, seclusion, and warm hospitality.